Bhupesh-V/Bhupesh-V.github.io/about.md

 ## 📅️ Timeline

-Jun 2021: Started working as a _Backend Developer_ at mindship.io
+Jun 2021: Started working as a _Backend Developer_ at mindship.io<br>
-May 2021: Completed my first ever paid tech writing gig Mar 2021: This blog hit 10,000 page views :)
+May 2021: Completed my first ever paid tech writing gig<br>
+Mar 2021: This blog hit 10,000 page views :)<br>
-Nov 2020: Graduated with a BCA from GGSIPU
+Nov 2020: Graduated with a BCA from GGSIPU<br>
-July 2020: Volunteered at PyCon India 2020
+July 2020: Volunteered at PyCon India 2020<br>
-Feb 2020: Mentored New Developers to contribute to open-source via GirlScript Summer of Code Jun 2019: Completed my Internship at DyfoLabs
+Feb 2020: Mentored New Developers to contribute to open-source via GirlScript Summer of Code<br>
+Jun 2019: Completed my Internship at DyfoLabs<br>
-Jan 2019: Started working as a _Backend Developer Intern_ at DyfoLabs Pvt Ltd
+Jan 2019: Started working as a _Backend Developer Intern_ at DyfoLabs Pvt Ltd<br>

 <!-- ### 🌐 API
 I am availabe as an API too 😜,